 Andrea Baskin is Safe Landing’s Clinical Director.
-Licensed and holding a Master’s Degree in Mental Health Counseling, Andrea has over 10 years of experience, she offers families direct support and guidance through the recovery and treatment process.
+As a Licensed Mental Health Counselor and holding a Master’s Degree in Mental Health Counseling, Andrea has over 10 years of experience, she offers families direct support and guidance through the recovery and treatment process.
 As a parent, she understands the difficulty families face with the decision to place their children in treatment.
-Andrea is committe to supporting not just the individual's recovery, but the family's recovery as a whole.
+Andrea is committed to supporting not just the individual's recovery, but the family's recovery as a whole.

 As Assistant Clinical Director, Christina is responsible for direct therapeutic services while also providing administrative support and supervision of daily clinical operations.
-She holds a Master's Degree in Clinical Mental Health Counseling from the Florida International University and is currently a Registered Mental Health Counseling Intern in Florida.
+She holds a Master's Degree in Clinical Mental Health Counseling from the Florida International University and is a Licensed Mental Health Counselor in Florida.
 Christina is passionate about helping teenagers in recovery and has dedicated her career to working with at-risk adolescents and their families.
 Christina believes that early intervention, intensive psychotherapy, improved coping skills, and building family support are the keys to a better future for our youth.

 Program Director Tristan Wever is responsible for Safe Landing's daily operations and logistics.
 His previous work experience with women and children refugees, as well as adults in addiction treatment gave Tristan the expertise to oversee and manage the daily operations of Safe Landing.
 His educational background as a Mental Health Professional in South Africa is valuable in his day-to-day interactions with the adolescent population.